 events whose existence will be confirmed by the occurrence or

-non-occurrence of one or more uncertain future events not wholly within
+non-occurrence of one or more uncertain future events beyond the

-the control of the Company or a present obligation that is not
+control of the company or a present obligation that is not recognized

-Cash and cash equivalents for the purpose of cash flow statement
+Cash and cash equivalents for the purposes of cash flow statement

-comprise cash in hand and at bank and short-term investments with an
+comprise cash at bank and in hand and short-term investments with an

 original maturity of three months or less.